-Allen developed the analysis in his three crises research into a still unpublished booklength manuscript entitled "The Kernel and the Meaning: A Contribution to a Proletarian Critique of United States History" (1972), which argued that "white supremacism was the Achilles heel of the labor, democratic, and socialist movements in this country."
+Allen developed the analysis in his three crises research into a still unpublished, book-length manuscript entitled "The Kernel and the Meaning: A Contribution to a Proletarian Critique of United States History" (1972), which argued that "white supremacism was the Achilles heel of the labor, democratic, and socialist movements in this country."
 It was in the course of this work, and after publication of Jordan's influential White Over Black, that he became convinced that the problems related to white supremacy couldn't be resolved without a history of the plantation colonies of the 17th and 18th centuries.
-His reasoning was clear -- white supremacy still ruled in the United States more than a century after the abolition of slavery and the reasons for that had to be explained.
+He reasoning was clear - white supremacy still ruled in the United States more than a century after the abolition of slavery and the reasons for that had to be explained.
 The racism-is-natural argument associated with Jordan would not do.
-Allen proceeded to search for a structural principle that was essential to the social order based on enslaved labor in the continental plantation colonies and was still essential to late twentieth-century America's social order based on wage-labor.
-11
+Allen proceeded to search for a structural principle that was essential to the social order based on enslaved labor in the continental plantation colonies and was still essential to late 20th-century America's social order based on wage-labor.11

-Over the next twenty-five years he did extensive primary research in the colonial records of pattern-setting Virginia and generated important (though still unpublished) book-length manuscripts including "The Genesis of the Chattel-Labor System in Continental Anglo-America" and "The Peculiar Seed: The Plantation of Bondage," both of which dealt with the reduction of laborers and tenants to chattel-bond-servitude (a status under which workers could be bought and sold as chattel).
-This reduction was done primarily, at first, among European-American workers in 17th century Virginia.
-12 history and the origin of racial slavery" with significant implications "for interpreting all subsequent periods" of United States history.
-13
+Over the next 25 years he did extensive primary research in the colonial records of pattern-setting Virginia and generated important (though still unpublished) book-length manuscripts including "The Genesis of the Chattel-Labor System in Continental Anglo-America" and "The Peculiar Seed: The Plantation of Bondage," both of which dealt with the reduction of laborers and tenants to chattel-bond-servitude (a status under which workers could be bought and sold as chattel).
+This reduction was done primarily, at first, among European-American workers in 17th-century Virginia.12

 In Class Struggle and the Origin of Racial Slavery Allen lays the basis for a class-conscious, anti-white-supremacist, counter narrative of American history.
-It would be, as he explained, a narrative that offered "a new and consistent interpretation of colonial control buffer are developed more fully in Allen's two-volume The Invention of the White Race (1994, 1997) and in his easily accessible "Summary of the Argument of The Invention of the White Race."
-15
+It would be, as he explained, a narrative that offered "a new and consistent interpretation of colonial history and the origin of racial slavery" with significant implications "for interpreting all subsequent periods" of U.S. history.13